-In fiscal year 2016, the Compensation Committee continued to use the 50th percentile or median of the peer group as one of the benchmarks to make pay decisions considering salary and overall pay.
-By approaching pay in this manner, executives in general will only receive above market pay if warranted by performance under our cash incentive plan or our performance equity plan.
-In 2016, we continued a compensation practice we started in fiscal year 2012 by granting performance-based RSU's for executives which are tied to company performance over a 24-36 month period.
-Consistent with our broader growth objectives while conserving cash, our 2016 executive compensation program was designed to meet the following objectives:
+In fiscal year 2018, the Compensation Committee continued to use the 50th percentile or median of the peer group as one of the benchmarks to make pay decisions considering salary and overall pay.
+By approaching pay in this manner, executives in general will only receive above market pay if warranted by performance under our cash incentive plan or our performance equity grants.
+In 2018, we continued a compensation practice we started in fiscal year 2012 by granting performance-based RSU's for executives which are tied to company performance over a multi-year period (e.g., 36 months).
+Consistent with our broader growth objectives while conserving cash, our 2018 executive compensation program was designed to meet the following objectives:

-- Reducing cash compensation to the extent possible, by avoiding cash-consuming practices such as tax gross-ups, generous severance and retirement packages or guaranteed bonuses; - 2.
+- 1. Limiting cash compensation, and avoiding cash-consuming practices such as tax gross-ups, generous severance and retirement packages or guaranteed bonuses; - 2.
 Setting aggressive performance targets for cash incentive compensation to align performance and pay; - 3.
 Emphasizing equity compensation to align the interests of our named executive officers with those of our stockholders and incentivize them to improve operational performance and company value, including granting performance-based restricted stock unit awards; and - 4.
-Emphasizing executive compensation governance policies that are aligned with the interest of our stockholders including change in control benefits that are double-trigger (i.e., require termination of employment as well as a change in control) and that are within reasonable limits, a stock ownership policy, clawback provisions, and anti-hedging/pledging provisions.
+Emphasizing executive compensation governance policies that are aligned with the interest of our stockholders, including change in control benefits that are double-trigger (i.e., require termination of employment as well as a change in control) and that are within reasonable limits, a stock ownership policy, clawback provisions, and anti-hedging/pledging provisions.

-We encourage you to carefully review the "Compensation Discussion and Analysis" set forth below in this Proxy Statement for additional details on FormFactor's executive compensation, including FormFactor's compensation philosophy and objectives, as well as the processes our Compensation Committee used to determine the structure and amounts of the compensation of our named executive officers in fiscal year 2016.
+We encourage you to carefully review the "Compensation Discussion and Analysis" set forth below in this Proxy Statement for additional details on FormFactor's executive compensation, including FormFactor's compensation philosophy and objectives, as well as the processes our Compensation Committee used to determine the structure and amounts of the compensation of our named executive officers in fiscal year 2018.